Foretack/stubbysAGC/README.md

 /autotrace runs on people without showing their trace upon join

-/autoban will automatically ban people who have "nexit", "nigger", "volas" in their names(requires admin duh). and will send their name and trace to /d
+/autoban will automatically ban people who have "nexit", "nigger", "volas" in their names(requires admin duh), and people who say "nigger", "nexity#2671" and "test disabled" in chat.
+Will send their name and trace(trace only for join bans) to /d

 some sprites are changed